vnkatesh/of-inbox-email-processing/README.md

 Once the emails reach my OF inbox, this is how it looks (expanded).
 ![todo-email](./readme-images/before.png)

-I click on the "Inbox processor" toolbar menu item to process the inbox after selecting it all.
-This is the after (but before cleanup) image:
+Select all tasks -> Click on menubar "Inbox Processor" for the plugin to run.
+This is the after:
 ![todo-email](./readme-images/after.png)